“I’m good*, just really busy”

 I’ll leave you with a challenge: this week, take some of the time you would usually spend scrolling on Facebook or Instagram, reach out to a friend or someone you want to be friends with and set a date to get coffee and actually get to know one another.
 At the very least, FaceTime someone you haven’t talked to in a while.
 See how things are going for them outside of the highlight reel that is their social media.

-Come over tell me about your biggest takeaway and about your coffee date on my latest post 🙂
+Come over to my Instagram and tell me about your biggest takeaway and your coffee date 🙂